-Having been in retail for many decades, I cannot help but visit stores and consume retail, even when not officially working.
 On a recent trip to South Africa I was therefore compelled to see the new developments in Johannesburg, (Mall of Africa) Pretoria (Menlyn Park) and Durban (Umhlanga).
 These are all major new retail developments in a country known for its strong retailers.

 My first observation, before delving into store product ranges – and trying to look inconspicuous as there is staff everywhere – was the fantastic ‘space’ that had been created in many of the new stores and malls.

 Much of the talk around Australian retail at present is about using ‘Experience’ to combat the threat of stagnant sales and in particular the coming Amazon tsunami.

 I have not seen many great new fit-outs or new concepts in the newer Australian malls.
 I am not sure how the costs of shopping fitting here equate to the costs in South Africa, but there is no doubt South African specialty stores are breaking new ground by creating exciting new concepts in ‘good experience’ space and with design elements that are fresh and pleasant.